gluster/glusterfs/doc/features/geo-replication/libgfchangelog.md

 Changelogs
 ==========

-Changelogs can be thought as a running history for an entity in the file system from the time the entity came into existance.
+Changelogs can be thought as a running history for an entity in the file system from the time the entity came into existence.
 The goal is to capture all possible transitions the entity underwent till the time it got purged.
 The transition namespace is broken up into three categories with each category represented by a specific changelog format.
 Changes are recorded in a flat file in the filesystem and are rolled over after a specific time interval.
 All three types of categories are recorded in a single changelog file (sequentially) with a type for each entry.
 Having a single file reduces disk seeks and fragmentation and less number of files to deal with.
 Stratergy for pruning of old logs is still undecided.

 Changelog Transition Namespace